greim/freeloader/README.markdown

     freeloader.navigate('/photos');

-To implement an infinite scroll, do:
+To automatically add content as the user scrolls, do:

     freeloader.navigate('/photos?page=2', {
       target: '#photos',